The AS Level / A Level in Religious Studies is the social study of Religion and Religious practices, located in the Sixth Form Academy (SFA).

 Applying for AS Levels or A Levels?
 Click ‘Apply Now’ on any ONE of the subjects you are interested in studying.
 Complete the online application form, where you will be asked to specify your other two choices.
 Then book an Interview appointment to meet the tutors and discuss your preferred choices.

 A minimum of six GCSEs at Grade C or above including English Language.

-AS Unit 1.
-An Introduction to the Study of Religion: The religion studied is Buddhism.
+Unit 1: An Introduction to the Study of Religion: The religion studied is Buddhism.
 This unit provides learners with the opportunity to undertake an in-depth and broad study of four fundamental religious themes: religious figures and sacred texts, religious concepts, religious life and religious practices that shape religious identity.

-A2 Unit 3.
-A Study of Religion – this unit looks at four fundamental religious themes: religious figures and sacred texts, significant historical developments in religious thought, significant social developments in religious thought and religious practices that shape religious identity.
+Unit 3: A Study of Religion – this unit looks at four fundamental religious themes: religious figures and sacred texts, significant historical developments in religious thought, significant social developments in religious thought and religious practices that shape religious identity.

-A2 Unit 4.
-Religion and Ethics – this unit looks at four fundamental themes: ethical thought, deontological ethics, determinism and freewill.
-A2 Unit 5 Philosophy of Religion – this unit looks at four fundamental philosophical themes: challenges to religious belief, religious experience, and religious language (parts 1 & 2).
+Unit 5: Philosophy of Religion – this unit looks at four fundamental philosophical themes: challenges to religious belief, religious experience, and religious language (parts 1 & 2).

 There is no coursework/end of year exams.
 Assessments are carried out through various ways - they include homework and research tasks, questions, quiz, and class tests using exam questions.

 £12 for notes in A2.